Choice of reel is critical when selecting a baitcasting outfit.

 Baitcasting reels employ a braking system to minimise the overrun that causes birds nests.
 Most higher end models have adjustable magnetic brakes that make casting relatively simple.

 Once you’ve practiced with this type reel, you’ll find your casting accuracy goes through the roof compared to a standard spinning reel.
-Baitcasters are perfect for those fishing situations where accuracy is key and the model models can cast even light lures a reasonable distance.
+Baitcasters are perfect for those fishing situations where accuracy is key and the new models can cast even light lures a reasonable distance.